dvklopfenstein/timetracker/doc/mkdocs/source/usage_advanced.md

 ```

 ## Restarting the timer
+### Restarting the timer with force
-To restart the timer, use the `--force` option with the `trk start` command.
+To restart the timer, even if it is currently running,
+use the `--force` option with the `trk start` command.
 ```sh
 trk
 Timer started on Tue 2025-04-01 05:08:24 AM and running H:M:S 3:39:16.348502 for 'trk' ID=bez